140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Galactic Nomads

 Home is a concept, not a place, for these wanderers.
-Their names suggest movement, freedom, endless horizons—you can hear the restlessness in the phonetics.
+Their names suggest movement, freedom, and long horizons.
+You can hear the restlessness in the phonetics.
 Some left their homeworlds by choice, seeking adventure or knowledge among the stars.
 Others fled necessity: environmental collapse, wars, disasters that made their planets uninhabitable.
 A few were simply born in the void between stars and consider planetary gravity wells to be prisons.
 They live in generation ships, mobile space stations, hollowed-out asteroids, or sometimes no vessels at all if their biology permits vacuum survival.
-These nomads serve as the galaxy's connective tissue, carrying goods, information, and cultural exchange between distant civilizations.
-They're traders, couriers, storytellers, and bridges between species that might never otherwise meet.
-Some journey toward specific goals—sacred sites, lost homeworlds, the mythical "Source" of consciousness.
-Others wander because wandering is their nature, creating cultures that planet-bound species struggle to understand.
-They've seen more of the galaxy than most civilizations will ever explore.
+These nomads carry goods, information, and cultural exchange between distant civilizations.
+They are traders, couriers, storytellers, and bridges between species that might never otherwise meet.
+Some journey toward specific goals: sacred sites, lost homeworlds, or the mythical "Source" of consciousness.
+Others wander because wandering is their nature.
+Planet-bound species struggle to understand them, but they have seen more of the galaxy than most civilizations ever will.

 Wanderlust